If you’d like to know the proven strategies to harvesting cannabis, so you can get the maximum yields you desire, then this was written just for you.

 So above all else, don’t make the mistake of harvesting too early!

 How To Harvest Cannabis At The “Exact” Right Time

 Because different strains take different times to grow, there is no one “right” answer to know exactly when your cannabis is ready for harvest.

 Therefore, expert growers agree that you want to visually inspect your plant to determine when is the right time to harvest.

 The best way to see if your plants are ripe and ready for harvest is to look at their glandular stalked trichomes (also known as resin glands) using some type of magnifying glass.
 These trichomes are the “crystals” that look “frosty” on well cultivated buds.

 These trichomes change colors as they ripen.
 They start clear, then turn translucent (or “milky white” looking) and finally they turn to an amber color.

-In addition, because you are growing your plants, you can also sample small buds off your plants during this critical time period to determine when it has reached your desired level of ripeness.
-It’s definitely ok to cut off pieces of your plant at this time to sample and see what you like because different strains mature at different times and you may have to do some experimentation to get the finished product that produces the results you desire.
+In addition, because you are growing your plants, you can also sample small buds off your cannabis plants during this critical time period to determine when they have reached your desired level of ripeness.
+It’s definitely okay to cut off pieces of your plant at this time to sample and see what you like, because different strains mature at different times and you may have to do some experimentation to get the finished product that produces the results you desire.